-This article originally appeared on VICE AU.
 This is a small extract from our latest episode of Extremes: a VICE podcast exclusive to Spotify.
 You can listen to the full story for free, right here

 Born in upstate New York in 1952, Tony Cicoria says that as a kid he was much more interested in fishing than music.
 “My mother insisted I take piano lessons when I was seven years old,” he explained.
 “But I played for a year and I told her I’m not doing this thing anymore.”